JJLongoria/aura-helper/README.md

 #### Query Support:
 both in apex and lightning code (.cmp, .js ...)
 Aura Helper has support for autocomplete queries with fields and subfields of objects

-#### Apex:
-You can get all Queriable metadata objects and his fields easy.
-Write the name of an sObject (or part of it and press ctrl+enter) and get all field from it.
-If the field are a reference, you can get all fields from it too.
-For Example.
-"Account."
-List all account fields.
-Or "Opportunity.Account." list all fields from Account, and so on. (sObject.field.field.field...)
-For use this tools, you need to refresh metadata index of the objects ("Refresh Metadata Index" or "Refresh Metadata Index for Object" commands)

-Also you have Autocompletion Support for Apex Code (variables, methods, fields, classes...).
-More than 400 classes supported for autocompletion.

 #### Aura (Lightning):

 ##### - Get Aura Attributes: